alex05447/miniconfig/README.md

 - **Dynamic configs** (requires `"dyn"` feature).

     Main format for runtime representation of dynamic configs, or an intermediate representation for Lua configs (after deserialization) / binary configs (before serialization).

+    **Data**: if `"ini"` feature is enabled - a text file representing a valid `.ini` config, declaring a root config table with string keys and a number of sections - nested tables.
+Unquoted values, if allowed, are parsed as booleans / integers / floats / strings, in order.
+Quoted values, if enbaled, are always treated as strings.

     **Runtime**: internally represented by a root hashmap with string keys.
 Provides a mutable config interface.
 Can add/modify/remove values.